-Once Upon a Time in Venice is a pointless slice of straight-to-streaming bit of cheese starring Bruce Willis; the cinematic equivalent of a self-published novel by an enthusiastic wannabe whose only reference point is other straight-to-streaming crime movies starring Bruce Willis.
+Once Upon a Time in Venice is a pointless slice of straight-to-streaming bit of cheese starring Bruce Willis; the cinematic equivalent of a self-published novel by an enthusiastic wannabe whose only reference point seems to be other straight-to-streaming crime movies starring Bruce Willis.

 A disappointment any way you colour it in.
-Willis has played this sort of hard-boiled wiseass often, and to much greater effect.
-Here, he sleepwalks through a screenplay that's barely worth staying awake for: he plays Venice Beach private eye and man about town STEVE FORD on the hunt for -- wait for it -- his missing dog Buddy.
+Willis has played this sort of hard-boiled wiseass often, and to usually much greater effect.
+Here, he sleepwalks through a screenplay that's barely worth staying awake for: he plays a Venice Beach private eye and inexplicably popular man about town STEVE FORD on the hunt for -- wait for it -- his missing dog Buddy.

 Seems Buddy was accidentally snatched by some local thugs in a drug deal gone wrong with another gang, and Steve teams up with their leader Spyder (Jason Momoa) to retreive the stolen drugs and money, in exchange for the missing pooch.

-Guns go off, things blow up, colurful characters abound, and Willis smirks and wisecracks his way through this misguided mess but none of it really hits the mark; it's too goofy (a skateboard chase?) to be taken seriously and too violent to be dismissed as a lark.
+Guns go off, things blow up, colurful characters abound, and Willis smirks and wisecracks his way through this misguided mess but none of it really hits the mark; it's too goofy (a nude skateboard chase through the streets at midnight?) to be taken seriously -- and too violent to be dismissed as a lark.

 This publicity calls it a "bullet-ridden action-comedy that shows just how far one man will go for his dog," but maybe it just displays how far an aging action movie star will go for the ka-ching.